tihspmet/FactorioQualityOptimizer/README.md

   -ir [ ...], --input-resources [ ...]
                         Custom input resources to the solver.
 Should be phrased as resource-1=cost-1 resource-2=cost-2 ..., with no spaces around equals sign.
 If not present, uses all resources on all planets.
+See data/space-age-2.0.11.json for resource keys. (default: None) -av, --allow-byproducts
+                        Allows any item besides specified inputs or outputs to exist as a byproduct in the solution.
+Equivalent to adding void recipes.
+If not present, byproducts are recycled. (default:
+                        False)
-See data/space-age-2.0.11.json for resource keys. (default: None) -ar ALLOWED_RECIPES [ALLOWED_RECIPES ...], --allowed-recipes ALLOWED_RECIPES [ALLOWED_RECIPES ...]
+  -ar ALLOWED_RECIPES [ALLOWED_RECIPES ...], --allowed-recipes ALLOWED_RECIPES [ALLOWED_RECIPES ...]
                         Allowed recipes.
 Only one of {--allowed-recipes} or {--disallowed-recipes} can be used.
 See data/space-age-2.0.11.json for recipe keys. (default: None)
   -dr DISALLOWED_RECIPES [DISALLOWED_RECIPES ...], --disallowed-recipes DISALLOWED_RECIPES [DISALLOWED_RECIPES ...]